LabeliaLabs/distributed-learning-contributivity/README.md

   "Stratification and with proper allocation" is another method to reduce the number of sampled increments in the Monte-Carlo method while keeping the same accuracy.
 There are two ideas behind this method:

   1. The Shapley value is a mean of means taken on strata of increments.
 A strata of increments corresponds the all the increments of coalition with the same number of players.
-We can estimate the means on each stata independently rather than the whole mean, this improves the accuracy and reduces the number of increments to sample.
+We can estimate the means on each strata independently rather than the whole mean, this improves the accuracy and reduces the number of increments to sample.
   1. We can allocate a different amount of sampled increment to each mean of a strata.
 If we allocate more sample to the stratas where the increments value varies more, we can reduce the accuracy even more.

   As we can estimate the mean of a strata by sampling with replacement of without replacement, it gives two approximation methods: